th-fab/th-fab/README.md

 ### Hi there 👋

+- ⚡ Fun fact: theres more planes in the sea than submarines in the sky!

 <!--
 **thien-fab/thien-fab** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.